pry/pry/README.markdown

 #### Example: Defining a command object and setting it globally

     class MyCommands < Pry::CommandBase
-      command greet", "Greet the user." do |name|
+      command "greet", "Greet the user." do |name|
         output.puts "Hello #{name.capitalize}, how are you?"
       end
     end